HarinisarathyP/Fullstack-Delivery-order-Platform-/README.md

 ## 💡 About

-This project is a complete front-end **Instagram clone** built as a Single Page Application (SPA) using the **React** JavaScript library.
+QuickGrab is a full-stack, real-time food delivery application that replicates the core functionality and user experience of popular platforms like Swiggy or Zomato.

-The primary objective was to faithfully replicate the visual layout, navigation, and core user experience of Instagram.
-This serves as a practical demonstration of state management and component-based architecture in a modern web application.
+The project serves as a comprehensive demonstration of integrating a TypeScript-based React frontend with a TypeScript Node/Express API backed by a MongoDB database, including advanced features like Cloudinary image hosting, dynamic searching, and complex filtering.

 ---